Course dates 2020: TBC

-The Vogue Teen Weekend is a two-day programme for 16 and 17 year-olds offering a unique view of the fashion industry through the lens of British Vogue.
+The Vogue Teen Weekend is a two-day programme for 16- and 17-year-olds offering a unique view of the fashion industry through the expert eye of British Vogue.

-Aimed at those interested in learning more about the exciting world of fashion, the course offers an introduction to the industry and the career paths it can offer.
+Aimed at those interested in learning more about the exciting world of fashion, the course offers an introduction to the industry and its varied career paths.
 It also allows students to experience what it’s like to study on a fashion-related course.

 On day one, the course will take a broad look at the industry and how fashion evolves.
 Day two will focus on fashion media and Vogue.

 - Trend Adoption & The Fashion Cycle